Estimated reading time: 8 minutes

 Do they have any training?

 At a minimum, they should have a canine first-aid certificate.
-A professional pet carer will also be updating their CPD hours regularly, so their knowledge of dog behaviour and wellbeing is up to date and constantly being refreshed.
+A professional pet carer will also update their CPD hours regularly, so their knowledge of dog behaviour and wellbeing is up to date and constantly refreshed.

 How many dogs do they walk at a time?

-Check to ensure that the dogs that are walking with yours are up to date with vaccinations and, of course, their worming and flea regimes.
+Check to ensure that the dogs walking with yours are up to date with vaccinations and worming and flea regimes.
 The last thing you want is for your Dog to bring home unexpected guests after his play date.

 How are the dogs transported?

 Does your dog walker have transport to collect your dogs and take them to the park?
 Are they secure?
-Will, your Dog, be sharing a crate, or will they have their own crate?
+Will your dog share a crate, or will they have their own crate?
 How long are they left in the van?

 What plans do they have when it is cold or hot?
 Remember, dogs die in hot cars.
 Have they contingency plans?
-Will they offer visits instead, or are they able to adjust times and locations?
+Will they offer visits instead, or can they adjust times and locations?
 Do they have an extreme weather plan?

 What treats do they use?